 BugPAC aims to change this mentality by promoting candidates who respect and value ALL residents — students, young professionals, and long-term residents alike.

 BugPAC is born out of both frustration for the present but optimism for the future of State College as a place to live for students and residents who appreciate the unique energy that only college towns create.

-The “Bugs” of BugPAC, aspire to change this by providing State College residents with the resources to turn out the vote for our endorsed candidates in the Democratic primary on May 16 who truly represent what has always made State College special.
+The “Bugs” of BugPAC, aspire to change this by providing State College residents with the resources to turn out the vote for our endorsed candidates in the General Election November 7 who truly represent what has always made State College special.

 Together, we can make State College more inclusive and welcoming to ALL residents.